cpen333/cpen333.github.io/_labs/mutex.md

 ### Multiple Processes

-We are going to create a small system containing two executables: a logging client, which we will call `system_logger_child`, and a parent process that will launch a set of clients called `system_logger_parent`.
+We are going to create a small system containing two executables: a logging client, which we will call `system_logger_child`; and a driver that will launch a set of clients called `system_logger_parent`.

+For these programs to be able to find each other, we may need to modify a few settings in our IDEs: the *binary output directory*, which is where the executables will be located; and the *working directory*, which is where our programs will look for other files and executables.

 #### Multiple Dependent Projects in Visual Studio

 In Visual Studio, to create two output executables we need to create two projects within our solution.
 You can add a new project to your existing solution by right-clicking on the solution and selecting `Add > New Project`.
 Each project should contain only the source files that will be compiled for that particular executable.

 By default, the executables created in Visual Studio will match the project name.
-We can change the output executable name through the menus: `Project > Properties > Configuration Properties > General` and changing the `Target Name` property in the right-hand pane.
-We will want our client to be called `system_logger_child`, and our driver to be called `system_logger_parent`.
+We can change the output name through the menus: `Project > Properties > Configuration Properties > General`, and modify the `Target Name` property in the right-hand pane.
+We want our client to be called `system_logger_child`, and our driver to be called `system_logger_parent`.

 The parent executable will try to run the child, which means we have a project dependency.
 If we build the parent executable, we will also want to ensure our child is built.
 You can add a project dependency in Visual Studio by selecting the parent project and going to `Project > Project Dependencies...`.
 Select the child project from the list.

 Since the parent will try to launch the child process, it also needs to know how to find it.
 The easiest way to do this is to change the output directories of our projects (where the executable files go), as well as our *working directory*, which is where the executables are run from.
 Let's put them all in the Solution directory in a folder named `bin`.
 For each project,
-- Change the binary output directory by going to `Project > Properties > Configuration Properties > General` and changing the `Output Directory` to `$(SolutionDir)\bin`.
+- Change the binary output directory by going to `Project > Properties > Configuration Properties > General` and changing the `Output Directory` to `$(SolutionDir)bin\`.
-- Similarly, for each project change the working directory by going to `Project > Properties > Configuration Properties > Debugging` and changing the `Working Directory` to `$(SolutionDir)\bin`.
+- Similarly, for each project change the working directory by going to `Project > Properties > Configuration Properties > Debugging` and changing the `Working Directory` to `$(SolutionDir)bin\`.

-The two executables should then be built into the same folder, and will be able to see each other by calling the relative executable `"./system_logger_child"` or `"./system_logger_parent"` -- note the `"./"` at the beginning which tells it to search the current directory.
+The two executables should then be built into the same folder, and will be able to see each other using the relative executable path `"./system_logger_child"` or `"./system_logger_parent"` -- note the `"./"` at the beginning which tells our programs to search the current working directory.

 By default, Visual Studio will select a single project to run when you hit the debug button.
 You can change this behaviour so that it will run the current project.
 Right-click on the Solution in the Solution Explorer and select `Set Startup Projects...`.
 In the right-hand pane select `Current Selection`.
 Alternatively, you can right-click any project and select `Debug > Start new instance` to run a particular project.

+#### Multiple Dependent Projects in Xcode

+In Xcode, to build two executables within a single project we need to create multiple *targets*.
+By default, a single target is generated.
+To add another one, select the project in the *Project Navigator*, and at the bottom left of the centre pane click on the `+` symbol to add a new target.
+You should create a "Command Line Tool" target that uses C\+\+.
+This will create a new folder in the Project Navigator to which you can add all the files that your new target depends on.

+By default, the executables created in Xcode will match the target name.
+We can change the output name through the target settings: `Build Settings > Packaging`, and modify the `Product Name` property.
+We want our client to be called `system_logger_child`, and our driver to be called `system_logger_parent`.

+The parent executable will try to run the child, which means we have a project dependency.
+If we build the parent executable, we will also want to ensure our child is built.
+You can add a project dependency in Xcode by selecting the parent target and going to `Build Phases > Target Dependencies`.
+Click the `+` icon and select the child project from the list.

+Since the parent will try to launch the child process, it also needs to know how to find it.
+In Xcode, all targets are built in the same path by default, and this path is set as the working directory.
+Thus, our two programs will be able to find each other using the relative path names `"./system_logger_child"` and `"./system_logger_parent"` -- note the `"./"` at the beginning which tells our programs to search the current working directory.

 #### Multiple Dependent Projects on Other IDEs